oist/labcyte-rt-optimisation/Labcyte-RT_Data_Analysis_8.md

 with a more extensive randomisation of TSO barcodes and well coordinates (see designs [6a](Labcyte-RT6a.md), [6b](Labcyte-RT6b.md), [6c](Labcyte-RT6c.md) and [6d](Labcyte-RT6d.md)).

-This file presents the results for SS III and SS IV in parallel.
+This file presents the results for SSIII and SSIV in parallel.

 Load R packages